lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

-    Finally, let us dump the atom positions, extract the velocity profiles using several *ave/chunk* commands, extract the force applied on the walls, and then run for :math:`200\,\text{ps}` Add the following lines into *input.lammps*:
+    Finally, let us dump the atom positions, extract the velocity profiles using several *ave/chunk* commands, extract the force applied on the walls, and then run for :math:`200\,\text{ps}` Add the following lines to *input.lammps*:

 ..  code-block:: lammps